UzerTekton/nodatime-timezoneinfo-exporter/README.md

 ## Description
 This tool generates **TimeZoneInfo serialized strings** using NodaTime TZDB.

-For use in `TimeZoneInfo.FromSerializedString(String)` in a Unity script for example.
+For use in `TimeZoneInfo.FromSerializedString(String)` in a Unity script.

 The point is by generating our own serialized strings (and embedding into a project), we can ensure:

 - It uses latest IANA time zone data (from NodaTime's embedded TZDB source).

 - It does NOT rely on Windows built-in timezone data, therefore the project is cross-platform and portable.

+This program was meant for Unity scripting (in Udon for VRChat to be precise) and is tested to work in VRChat SDK 3.8.1,  but I don't know if the generated strings will work for any other purposes.

 ## Prerequisites
 Requires: